 If you have further questions about sentencing laws and procedures or simply want to do your own research, click on the links below or speak with a qualified criminal defense attorney in your area.

-As you can see, there are a number of sentences that could apply in your case.
-A good criminal defense attorney can help you make the case for a lighter sentence, either at trial or on appeal, especially if this is your first offense.
-Reach out to an attorney today and you can receive a free initial review of your case.
+As you can see, there are a number of sentences that could apply when someone is convicted of a crime.
+If you've been charged with a crime, it's a good idea to contact a criminal defense attorney who can help you make the case for a lighter sentence, either at trial or on appeal, especially if this is your first offense.